-Social media.
-It can be a love/hate relationship.
-I work as a marketing coordinator and content writer so I thoroughly understand the importance of social media marketing.
-However, there’s a side of it which can be so damaging for its active users.
+Social media – it can be a love/hate relationship.
+I work in a marketing department so I completely understand the importance of social media marketing.
+However, there’s a side of it which can be so damaging for its active users on a personal level.

 Back in the day all I remember is my brother having a MySpace account and one of my friends trying to set me up a profile on Bebo.
 And then there was Piczo!
 Oh no. I’d definitely cringe if there was ever any access to that site again.
 Today’s generation are growing up to be surrounded by social media and it’s actually quite frightening.
 And that’s what I discuss in this post – the negatives and the effects it can have on you.

 Me and my friends created a Facebook account in high school.
 Although I probably wish I was introduced to it much later.
 Especially as the other day I was going through my ‘friends’ list and wondering why they’re actually my friends.
 Do I really know them?
 Do I have a need for them to see what I’m posting/sharing?
 And more importantly, would I let onto this person as we’re passing by in the street?
 The answer to quite a lot of them was no. But years ago you think it’s ‘cool’ to have everyone on there.

 Facebook is a social media platform that people love to share their news on e.g. pregnancy, proposals, weddings, moving house etc. But take a moment to think about where you’d post it if there was no Facebook or no social media at all?
 I like to think that precious moments in life should be kept private.
 And I also think that vendettas, your life story (unless you want to blog about it of course!) etc. should be kept to yourself.
 But everyone’s different.